-I recently spent an afternoon cooking with some Congolese friends Florimond and Gisele, and this lettuce and peanut stew blew me away.
+I recently spent an afternoon cooking with some Congolese friends Florimond and Gisele, and their Congolese Romaine Lettuce Stew with Peanut Sauce blew me away.
 When I took the first bite, I almost got tears in my eyes because I was so overwhelmed by the fantastic flavor.

-I had never heard of stewing romaine lettuce.
+I had never heard of stewing romaine lettuce before.
 They explained to me that while spinach and other dark greens are often used in DR Congo, romaine lettuce is imported as a delicacy, and is revered for the delicate flavor and texture.

 The recipe calls for cherry tomatoes, but you can substitute large tomatoes.